0z09e/cshell/README.md

 ***
 This script takes a working webshell as an argument and can perform the following operations
-- rev : This option sends a payload according to your choice and triggers that payload on the target webshell<br\>
+- rev : This module sends a payload according to your choice and triggers that payload on the target webshell</br>
-- web : This parameter can execute direct command on the webshell using persisted working directory and error message<br/>
+- web : This module can execute direct command on the webshell using persisted working directory and error message</br>
-- lstnr : This option generates a payload and copies it to the clipboard.
+- lstnr : This module generates a payload and copies it to the clipboard.
 It can also start a listener, and also encodes the payload [Both are Optional]

 ## Install
 - From PIP library :